psFried/dgen/SYNTAX.md

 # PGen Syntax

 The PGen language syntax is intentionally as simple and minimal as possible.
-Most people will probably only write pgen scripts occasionally, so we want the syntax to be simple and easy to remember.
+Most people will probably only write dgen scripts occasionally, so we want the syntax to be simple and easy to remember.
 As of right now, the language only has a few types.

 ## Expressions

-Expressions are the bread and butter of any pgen program.
+Expressions are the bread and butter of any dgen program.
 Expressions evaluate to something that will generate data.
 The simplest expressions are literals, which will always return the same constant value.
 By using functions, it's easy to generate pseudorandom data.
 Expressions come in only two flavors: literals and function calls.

 ### Literals